boolean-uk/developer-environment-setup/windows-setup-instructions.md

 1. Visit [VSCode's download page](https://code.visualstudio.com/download) and select the `User Installer 64 bit` download - unless you have a `32 bit version of Windows`.
 2. Once the download is complete, run it from your browser's download bar.
+3. Launch VSCode and make sure to pin the software to the Taskbar for future access.

 ### 2.1 Install VSCode Extensions